Home Depot says opioid crisis may be contributing to theft

 Continue Reading Below

-“We think this ties to the opioid crisis but we’re not positive about that.”
-Home Depot Chief Executive Officer Craig Menear said at an investor and analyst conference on Wednesday.
+“We think this ties to the opioid crisis but we’re not positive about that,” Home Depot Chief Executive Officer Craig Menear said at an investor and analyst conference Wednesday.
 “This is happening everywhere in retail."

 PELOTON STOCK PEDALS TOWARD ABYSS AFTER LOSING TOUCH WITH REALITY